-Tapping into long-standing, popular gothic fantasy traditions—like the vampire or shape shifter—demands an understanding of how those beings have been previously presented world-wide in folklore, classic literature and film, and contemporary pop culture.
+Tapping into long-standing, popular gothic fantasy traditions—like the vampire or shape shifter—demands an understanding of how those creatures have been previously presented world-wide in folklore, classic literature and film, and contemporary pop culture.

 BLOOD READ: THE VAMPIRE AS METAPHOR IN CONTEMPORARY CULTURE edited by Joan Gordon and Veronica Hollinger, foreword by Brian Aldiss (University of Pennsylvania Press, 1997).